-- Part-time or intermittent skilled nursing care that can only be provided by a licensed nursing professional and to coordinate your plan of care (less than eight hours per day, no more than 35 hours per week, and typically limited to three weeks)
+- Part-time or intermittent skilled nursing care that can only be provided by a licensed nursing professional and to coordinate your plan of care, such as less than eight hours per day, no more than 35 hours per week, and typically limited to three weeks

 - Physical therapy to help minimize pain and improve flexibility

 - Occupational therapy to help improve your ability to safely function and move around